Junyu-Tang/AFMVisual/README.md

 * ```ResetAll[]```

-Clear the inputs and reset all the parameters to their default values
+Clear the inputs and reset all the parameters to their default values.

 * ```SetExchange[J_]```